hdShang/arxiv-daily/docs/cs-CV/2025-09-02/papers/250902379v3-meddinov3-how-to-adapt-vision-foundation-models-for-medical-image-se.md

 ---
 layout: default
-title: MedDINOv3: How to adapt vision foundation models for medical image segmentation?
+title: "MedDINOv3: How to adapt vision foundation models for medical image segmentation?"
 ---

 # MedDINOv3: How to adapt vision foundation models for medical image segmentation?